Timeline: a history of magazines

 Entertainment Weekly launched (US)

 1991 February.
-Deregulation of listings market, destroying monopoly of BBC's Radio Times and IPC's TV Times.
+Deregulation of listings market, destroying duopoly of BBC's Radio Times and IPC's TV Times.
 IPC slashes latter's cover price to move downmarket; also launches What's on TV.
 Bauer launches TV Quick.
 Hamfield launches TV Plus, which soon folds.
 Papers launch their own weekly guides as do some magazines, such as Time Out

-Maxwell floats the Mirror Group, achieving almost £250m for just under half of the company; though investors were seen as as unenthusiastic (May).
+Maxwell floats the Mirror Group, achieving almost £250m for just under half of the company; though investors were seen as unenthusiastic (May).
 The run-up featured pensioners threatening legal action over a fall in the value of their pensions

 Enquiry into Standards of Cross Media Promotion by John Sadler identifies promotion on BBC TV of BBC magazines as an area for concern

-Gardeners' World uses trug (a basket for plant cuttings, etc) as cover mount – magazine sold inside the cover mount!
+BBC Gardeners' World uses trug (a basket for plant cuttings, etc) as cover mount – magazine sold inside the cover mount!
 The height of a marketing battle with Emap and IPC for gardening market – other cover mounts included a metal and wood garden spade

 New Crane Publishing launches Sainsbury's Magazine licensed from the supermarket.
 A variant of contract publishing